MrKamkar/Kameng/README.md

 ```

 ## FieldOfView
 This class is used to limit the field of view.
 To be able to use it, you must use its components in the code.
-When you want to display camera from fieldofview you have to use its shape (named camera) and assign it to your canvas then render this canvas.
+When you want to display camera from field of view you have to use its shape (named camera) and assign it to your canvas then render this canvas.

 #### To create field of view:
 ```cs